Skip to main content

 All students pay in-state tuition!

-Attendance options are fully in-person, remote with real time streaming activities and data collection, or hybrid which is a mix of in-person/remote.
-This last option is ideal for those whose school period ends after our start date.
+Attendance options are fully in-person or hybrid which is a mix of in-person/remote.
+This last option is reserved for those whose school period ends after our start date.
+We allow a one week maximum hybrid option.
+We are not offering a fully remote option this year.

 To get started, complete an application and examine the Non-Clemson Student information if not currently enrolled at Clemson.